cobwebch/external_import/Documentation/Administration/Transformations/Index.rst

      dataset.
 The rationale is that such a value is considered invalid and should not be further processed nor saved to the database.

+     The user function can also specifically throw the :php:`\Cobweb\ExternalImport\Exception\InvalidRecordException`.
+The effect is to
+     remove the entire record from the imported dataset.

   For more details about creating a user function, please refer to the :ref:`Developer's Guide <developer-user-functions>`.